Public Health Nurse (PHN) Career Overview

 Primary Responsibilities:

-1. Assessing healthcare needs and risk factors, prioritizing targeted interventions.
+• Assessing Health Needs: PHNs evaluate the healthcare needs of specific communities and populations, identifying risk factors, and prioritizing health interventions.

 Where Do PHNs Work?